Authenticating Dataedo Portal with Google Workspace

 Synchronizing User Groups via SAML

-Dataedo Portal can automatically assign users to groups based on their group membership in the identity provider (such as Azure AD).
+Dataedo Portal can automatically assign users to groups based on their group membership in the identity provider (such as Entra ID).
 This simplifies access management since group membership is maintained externally, and roles are assigned dynamically during login.

-Step 1 – Configure Group Claims in Azure AD
+Step 1 – Configure Group Claims in Entra ID (Azure AD)

 To pass group information through SAML: